 As far as flexibility goes, both OneDrive and Dropbox are better.
 With Crashplan, the mobile app is available only when you upgrade to the business plan.
 Also, both Dropbox and OneDrive offer mobile support from the start.

-In order to conclude our Crashplan review, we need to say that, in our opinion, Crashplan is the only thing you’ll need if cloud backup is what you have or had in mind.
-With advanced file versioning features and CPU throttling functions, Crashplan is a sound choice, regardless if you intend to use it for your home computer or for your business.
+In order to conclude our CrashPlan review, we need to say that, in our opinion, CrashPlan is the only thing you’ll need if business cloud backup is what you have or had in mind.
+With advanced file versioning features and CPU throttling functions, CrashPlan is a sound choice for your business.
+Have you ever used this service?
+Please share your experience in the comment section below.